Article written by Elisa

 Finish the first day of this Marseille weekend trip at the charming fishing port of Vallon des Auffes.
 Nestled between two cliffs and facing the sea, the Vallon des Auffes is one of the most picturesque places in Marseille, and it offers the impression that time stopped many decades ago.

-Two Days in Marseille Itinerary: Day Two
+2 Days in Marseille Itinerary: Day Two

 5. Le Panier Neighborhood

-Historically Le Panier was the immigrants’ neighborhood, inhabited mainly by Italians and North Africans.
+Historically, Le Panier was the immigrants’ neighborhood, inhabited mainly by Italians and North Africans.
 It was also the neighborhood of the sailors, at least when they were not sailing!
 An old tradition of this neighborhood was to keep a free bed in the house to welcome any disembarked sailor who showed up unexpectedly.

 Wander around the narrow streets of this charming neighborhood with no direction; there are beautiful corners everywhere.
-We love its Mediterranean atmosphere; it is as if we were in a village!
+I love its Mediterranean atmosphere; it is as if we were in a village!
 Don’t miss La Vieille Charité, in the heart of Le Panier.
-It was built to host vagabonds and is a superb example of civil architecture of the 17th century.
+It was built to host vagabonds and is a superb example of the civil architecture of the 17th century.

 The MuCEM, or Museum of Mediterranean Cultures, is Marseille’s striking new museum, inaugurated when the city was the European City of Culture in 2013.
 The architecture of the building is great to visit, without forgetting the interesting temporary exhibitions.
-The museum also proposes films, debates, concerts, and other cultural shows book your tickets here.

-Fort Saint-Jean and Marseille’s Cathedral
+7. Fort Saint-Jean and Marseille’s Cathedral

 This is a great area to explore in the afternoon.
-The Fort Saint-Jean is a splendid defensive construction of the 12th century, beautifully restored for the 2013 events.
-There are some vestiges Greco-Romans (non-visible), and it is composed of a small chapel, a square tower (15th century), and a round tower (17th century) used to light up the entry to the Old Port.
+Fort Saint-Jean is a splendid defensive construction of the 12th century, beautifully restored for the 2013 events.
+There are some Greco-Roman vestiges (non-visible), and it is composed of a small chapel, a square tower (15th century), and a round tower (17th century) used to light up the entry to the Old Port.

 If you follow Quai de la Tourrette, you will reach Marseille’s Cathedral, Cathédrale La Major, also visible from the MuCEM.
-Probably by now, the Cathedral will be closed, but it is well worth the short walk to see its architecture from the outside.
+Probably by now, the Cathedral will be closed, but it is well worth the short walk to see its imposing architecture from the outside.

 Spend Three Days in Marseille (if you can …)

-If you can make it to spend 3 days in Marseille, don’t miss the Calanques de MarseilleCassis, they are wonderful!
-We visited part of the Calanques on a day hike with a picnic on-site and a cold beer at the end of the hike in Cassis before going back to Marseille by bus.
+If you can make it to spend 3 days in Marseille, don’t miss the Calanques de Marseille–Cassis, they are wonderful!
+I’ve visited part of the Calanques on day hikes, kayak tours, and boat tours from Marseille and Cassis, and I never get tired of this gorgeous place.

 A great way to visit the Calanques is to join this top-rated catamaran cruise with lunch.
 With the catamaran, guests can access the most secluded creeks for a refreshing bath far from crowds.